johlju/johlju.github.io/_posts/2017-08-05-create-a-dsc-configuration-repository.md

 #### First node configuration

 1. Open the file 'DscConfigurationExample.ps1' that was created above.
-1. At the end of the file you find the following code.
+1. At the end of the file you will find the following code.

    ```powershell
    <#